-To achieve this goal, ACDI/VOCA implements a $386,815 subaward under the USAID Facilitating Economic Growth in Sri Lanka program through the Volunteers for Economic Growth Alliance (VEGA) Leader with Associates mechanism.
+ACDI/VOCA implemented a $386,815 subaward under the USAID Facilitating Economic Growth in Sri Lanka program through the Volunteers for Economic Growth Alliance (VEGA) Leader with Associates mechanism.
 The prime implementer was the International Executive Services Corps.

-The Facilitating Economic Growth in Sri Lanka program contributes to the economic revitalization of the Northern and Eastern Provinces of Sri Lanka by providing technical services to agribusiness and agricultural trade groups through expert volunteers and consultants to improve the competitiveness of agricultural value chains.
-ACDI/VOCA has fielded seven volunteers and six consultants for clients in areas such as lobbying and advocacy, post-harvest handling, mango production, live feed culture, vaccine formulation, and cage culture fish farming.
-ACDI/VOCA has accumulated over $45,000 in cost share through the use of expert volunteers.
+The Facilitating Economic Growth in Sri Lanka program contributed to the economic revitalization of the Northern and Eastern Provinces of Sri Lanka by providing technical services to agribusiness and agricultural trade groups through expert volunteers and consultants to improve the competitiveness of agricultural value chains.
+ACDI/VOCA fielded five volunteers and nine consultants for clients in areas such as lobbying and advocacy, post-harvest handling, mango production, live feed culture, vaccine formulation, and cage culture fish farming.
+ACDI/VOCA accumulated over $45,000 in cost share through the use of expert volunteers.

 Volunteers Offer Expertise

 ACDI/VOCA has 40 years of experience sending professionals overseas as volunteer consultants providing technical assistance with field projects in agribusiness, enterprise development, community development, food security, and financial services.
 In Sri Lanka, volunteers used their expertise to

 - Improve the business environment for export-oriented agricultural development.
 In June 2010 an ACDI/VOCA volunteer traveled to Sri Lanka to build the lobbying and advocacy capacity of the American Chamber of Commerce (AMCHAM), an international nonprofit organization representing the interests of its international members to improve the business environment in Sri Lanka.
 To enable the chamber to effectively represent the interests of its members in improving the international business environment in Sri Lanka, the volunteer assessed the current capacity of the AMCHAM and held a workshop on global best practices in lobbying and advocacy for private sector associations and chambers.